 Customer service in America is horrible at best since great customer service is missing with so many organizations.
 It doesn’t have to be this way.

-A few years ago I had the enlightening opportunity to have Don Gallegos come speak to our company here in Utah and he talked about great customer service.
 Don has a book entitled “Win the Customer, Not the Argument” which is the best customer service eye-opening book I’ve ever read.
 At the heart, is the topic of what is great customer service?
 What do you customers define as great customer service?
 How does your organization deliver great customer service?

 Your boss, the customer, cares about great customer service